drcwadaniels/steamraces/visualizeraces.md

 1. The top games are not surprising as they are multiplayer juggernauts with broad appeal.
 2. Most games have a period in which the slope is relatively steep and constant indicating maintenance of player counts
 3. More often than not this is followed by a reduction in the slope indicating some individuals have perhaps turned in for the night
 4. Other times the slope increases!
 Indicating a surge in popularity.
-For example, Statisfactory in the third panel, top row
+For example, Source SDK in the third panel, top row
 5. Overall, the slopes of these cumulative sums seems to indicate strong nonlinearities and game differences

 However, inspection of *Figure 2* qualifies these observations